Counting and effective rigidity in algebra and geometry

 \subsection{Layout}

-The layout of the paper is as follows.
-In Section 2, we introduce some of the basic concepts, terms, and objects for the paper.
-In Section 3, we prove the main algebraic counting results.
-In Section 4, we prove the main geometric counting results.
-In Section 5, we prove the effective results on geodesic lengths while in Section 6 we prove the results involving surfaces, including the asymptotic results on incommensurable, totally geodesic surfaces.
-In Section 7, we provide some constructions and discussions that test the limits of our effective rigidity results.
-In Section 8, we briefly discuss the eigenvalue spectrum.
+In \S 2 we introduce some of the basic concepts, terms, and objects for the paper.
+In \S 3 we prove the main algebraic counting results.
+In \S 4 we prove the main geometric counting results.
+In \S 5 we prove the effective results on geodesic lengths while in \S 6 we prove the results involving surfaces, including the asymptotic results on incommensurable, totally geodesic surfaces.

 \paragraph*{\textbf{Acknowledgements.}}